 -DP World's Fairview Container Terminal expanded its capacity to 1.6 million TEUs through a project completed in summer 2022.
 The next phase of Fairview Container Terminal expansion will increase terminal capacity to 2.0 millions TEUs.

 Wolverine Terminals

--Wolverine Terminals is currently constructing a marine fuels storage and lighterage facility, bunkering, along with two purpose-built barges.
-Construction is complete, with a commencement of operations expected in Q1 2024.
-For more information please see https://wolverineterminals.com/
+-Wolverine Terminals is a marine fuels storage and lighterage facility, consisting of two purposebuilt barges used for bunkering.
+Wolverine commenced operations in Q3 2024.
+For more information, please see https://wolverineterminals.com/53